Chelsea's Willian cautious about resuming even without fans - WHIZ News

 While rising quickly, the number of confirmed coronavirus cases in Brazil is still relatively low in relation to the country’s massive population of 211 million, which is more than three times the size of Britain.
 There have been almost 2,000 deaths and the peak is not expected until May.

 “The government and its health professionals are taking proper care ,” Willian said, not discussing politics.
-“I think that was the mistake in Europe which cost many lives.
+“That was the mistake in Europe which cost many lives.
 When they understood the severity of the situation many people had the virus, then it was too late.

 “I believe Brazil are controlling the situation and trying to take the right measures to avoid the spread of the virus.
 Hopefully it will work fine.”